 Other causes include illegal logging, mining and poor forest management.

-How can you stop deforestation?
+How can we stop deforestation?

 Deforestation has different causes depending on the country.

-Addressing deforestation therefore requires multiple solutions; there is no one-size fits-all answer.
+Addressing deforestation therefore requires multiple solutions; there is no one-size-fits-all answer.

 Why does the European Union have a key role in combatting deforestation?

 Studies show that 10 per cent of global deforestation is driven by EU imports of forest risk commodities including palm oil, soy, rubber, beef, maize, cocoa, and coffee.
 Such deforestation also has serious social and human rights impacts.